-Cat Treadwell is a Druid Priest, Trustee of The Druid Network and Awenydd of The Anglesey Druid Order.
+Cat Treadwell is a Druid Priest, author, professional Chaplain and volunteer for The Pagan Federation and The Druid Network.
 She and her partner perform handfasting ceremonies throughout the UK, providing couples with a beautiful and meaningful alternative to a standard wedding.

 What is a handfasting ceremony?
 A handfasting is a traditional wedding ceremony in which a couple declare their vows of union to each other.
 This can be personal, between couple and priest, or in the sight of family, friends and loved ones.